-These 17 tips help us afford to buy essential oils, and we’re not buying the cheap kind from Walmart or Amazon either (because those aren’t pure).
+These 11 tips help us afford to buy essential oils, and we’re not buying the cheap kind.
 The best essential oils can’t be found in a local store!
 Get wholesale pricing online and be able to afford essential oils on a budget!
+Learn how to get rid of mold and mildew using essential oils and how to make bug repellent with essential oils.

 There’s something I need to get off my chest.
 It’s a confession of sorts, so bear with me as I do my best to explain it.
 It’s kind of long, so you might want to get that second cup of coffee first.